My trade mark was rejected as descriptive — what can I do?

 Can I still use my mark while the objection is being resolved?

-What happens if I can't overcome the objection?
+What happens if I cannot overcome the objection?

-If you're unable to overcome the objection within the 15-month response period, the application will lapse.
-You may need to consider rebranding, or filing a new application for a modified version of the mark - such as a composite mark or a more distinctive variation.
+If you are unable to overcome the objection within the 15-month response period, the application will lapse.
+You may need to consider rebranding, or filing a new application for a modified version of the mark — such as a composite mark or a more distinctive variation.
+You can also request a hearing before a delegate of the Registrar if you disagree with the examiner's final decision.

 Should I get help from a lawyer?

-It depends on the situation, but getting advice from a trade mark lawyer is generally a good idea when you're dealing with a descriptiveness objection.
+It depends on the situation, but getting advice from a trade mark lawyer is generally a good idea when you are dealing with a descriptiveness objection.
 A lawyer can review the examination report, assess the strength of the objection, and recommend the most effective strategy for your circumstances.
+Our examination report review is free and will give you a clear picture of your options.

 Need help?

-If you've received an examination report with a descriptiveness objection and you're not sure what to do next, upload your report for a free review or contact us today.
+If you have received an examination report with a descriptiveness objection and you are not sure what to do next, upload your report for a free review or contact us today.

 Please note, the information in this article is general in nature and is not legal advice.
 You should seek independent legal advice tailored to you and your circumstances.